There are four items that control network bandwidth utilization within SCCM:

 https://learn.microsoft.com/en-us/mem/configmgr/core/clients/deploy/about-client-settings#background-intelligent-transfer-service-bits

-I recommend setting the BITS settings but to something that will work for your organization.
-Exactly what that is varies greatly from one organization to another. - Rate Limit Schedules – Set in the Distribution Point properties, this controls
+- Rate Limit Schedules – Set in the Distribution Point properties, this controls

 maximum data that can be sent to each distribution point at any given time of